Autodesk-Forge/forge-bim360.project.setup.tool/README.md

 - After running the programm it is still possible to add new information in the CSV-File and run the program again.
 Everything is checked and only the new information will be updated in BIM360.

 ### Requirements on the CSV-File
 If don't use the international version of Excel, there could be a problem by exporting the Excel sheet as a CSV-File.
-See the template CSV-File for reference.

 The template should always be used as a reference.
 Here are the requirements:
 - All required columns must be presented in the CSV-File.
 The required columns are in the template file.
 The only exception are the 'level_' columns.
 You can have more or less than 3 levels of sub folders, which are currently defined in the template file.